keik/raml-exercise-with-jax-rs/README.md

 ## TIPS

-To output model classes with Bean Validation annotated by [raml-to-jax-rs](https://github.com/mulesoft/raml-for-jax-rs) v1.3.3, We have to do following two points:
+To output model classes with Bean Validation annotated by [raml-to-jax-rs](https://github.com/mulesoft/raml-for-jax-rs) v1.3.3, we have to do following two points:

 * Enable raml-to-jax-rs option `useJsr303Annotations`.
-* To output `@NotNull` to model classes, `required` property must be specified in schema definations such like:
+* To output `@NotNull` annotations to model classes, `required` property must be specified in schema definations such like:

   ```
   "properties": {